 Here are some tips on how to help someone calm down from crystal meth.

 A person on crystal meth often experiences paranoia, hallucinations and confusion.
 They also can be short-tempered, aggressive, irritable, and panicky, which makes them very unpredictable.

 If they are high and having a bad reaction, keep your voice calm and steady, give them space and move bystanders such as children away from them.

 Give them water and food

 Meth causes a lot of sweating, which can lead to dehydration.
-Encourage the user to drink water, slowly and in small sips.
-Water also keeps a user’s lips moist and reduces cracks, blisters and risk of infection.
+Encourage your loved on to drink water, slowly and in small sips.
+Water also keeps their lips moist and reduces cracks, blisters and risk of infection.

 Eating a bit of food will also help them sleep better as they come down.

 While someone is coming down on meth, make sure they remain relaxed and calm.
 This will allow them to feel safe and minimize any panic they have.
 Tell your loved one that they will be okay and what they’re experiencing will pass.

 You will want to also take them to a quiet place to rest while coming down.

 It may be a difficult, heart-breaking, and shocking time, but it’s not a time to argue.
 You need to ensure the safety of everyone around you.